PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ### 🌟 Silver Tier Collections

-These collections are missing small amounts of data as compared to their Census equivalents, or are shaped differently in such a way that retrieving certain data may not be immediately obvious.
+These collections are missing small amounts of data as compared to their DBG Census equivalents, or are shaped differently in such a way that retrieving certain data may not be immediately obvious.

 - item